-Whether you’re interested in dental sealants or need to schedule a Holland, MI dentists to look out for your oral health.
-We provide a range of preventive dental services for our patients., you can trust our
+Whether you’re interested in dental sealants or need to schedule a, you can trust our Holland dentists to look out for your oral health.
+We provide a range of preventive dental services for our patients.

 Please contact us today with any additional questions.

-Click the links below to learn more about schedule an appointment with the Lakeshore Dentistry by calling (616) 399-3946.or
+Click the links below to learn more about schedule an appointment with the Lakeshore Dentistry & Implant Center by calling (616) 399-3946..
+You may also

 Preventive Dentistry Services

 When was your last teeth cleaning?
 The American Dental Association recommends you get a teeth cleaning and oral examination at least every 6 months.
-If it’s been awhile since you’ve seen our Holland, MI teeth cleaning dentists, schedule your appointment today.
+If it’s been a while since you’ve seen our dentists, schedule your appointment today.
 Scheduling your teeth cleaning every 6 months is one of the easiest ways to maintain a healthy smile.

-Our oral cancer screening dentists know that your chance of survival increases the earlier we’re able to detect oral and throat cancer.
+Our dentists know that your chance of survival increases the earlier we’re able to detect oral and throat cancer.
 This is why we highly recommend our patients receive their oral cancer screening at least once a year.
 An oral cancer screening could save your life.